shockwave22/monishc-portfolio/content/home/experience.md

 *Data Engineer - Care Innovations(Louisville, KY) May 2017 - Present*

--  Development of automated ETL processes to handle task order generation and monthly invoice for every patient from SFTP files.
-Implemented web services REST and HTTP calls to get/post data using C#, SSIS, SSRS, SQL (Microsoft Stack).
+-  Development of automated ETL processes to handle task order generation and monthly invoice for every patient from SFTP using C#, SSIS, SSRS, SQL.
--  Exploratory data analysis, data cleaning, Querying using complex SQL queries of insurance claims data (ICD Diagnosis codes, Procedure codes) of 300 million records.
+-  Exploratory data analysis, data cleaning, complex SQL queries to analyze insurance claims data (ICD Diagnosis codes, Procedure codes) of 300 million records.
-- Worked on a Proof of Concept to fetch structured and unstructed data about patients, transactions, logs, support data using Sqoop, Flume into HDFS and query using Hive.
+- Worked on a Proof of Concept to fetch structured and unstructed patients data, transactions, logs, support data using Sqoop, Flume into HDFS and query using Hive.

 *Programmer Analyst intern - University of Rochester Medical Center - Summer 2016*